gmail spamemail blockinginbox cleanup

 1. Intelligent Sender Analysis

-• Recognizes legitimate vs. promotional senders automatically
+• Tells legitimate senders apart from promotional ones automatically

 2. Bulk Block & Unsubscribe